PipeEngineer/kernel_objects/README.md

 Information about kernel objects from different kernels collected in one place.

 **
-All gathered structures parsed from object files, simplified sorted into kmalloc* zones only.
+All gathered structures parsed from object files and sorted into simplified kmalloc* zones.

 ### Android kernels